Stromanthe Triostar (Stromanthe sanguinea) Indoor Care, Propagation, Problems and Solutions

 Pests

 Common pests in Stromanthe triostar are mealy bugs, aphids, scale insects and spider mites.
-Isolate the affected plant to prevent spread to the other houseplants and treat it with Neem oil to get rid of the pests.
+Isolate the affected plant to prevent spread to the other plants and treat it with neem oil as directed on the instructions label.

 Diseases

 Stromanthe triostar is prone to leaf spot disease due to the humid conditions that it prefers.
-Isolate the affected plant to prevent spread to the other houseplants and treat it appropriately for the disease.
+Isolate the affected plant to prevent spread to the other plants and treat it for the disease.

 Brown leaf tips and edges